ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab04.md

 <h1>CS16: Programming Assignment 04</h1>
 <h2>Introduction -- Important: Read this!</h2>

-The TAs and I will be looking for (and grading) programming stylizations, such as proper use of comments, tab indentation, good variable names, and overall block and function designs.
+The TAs and I will be looking for (and grading) your programming style, such as proper use of comments, tab indentation, good variable names, and overall block and function designs.
 So, it is not enough for your lab to pass submit.cs!
 Please read the instructions herein <b>carefully</b>.

 <h3>Pair programming </h3>

 If working in a pair: Choose who will be the first driver and who will start as navigator, and then remember to switch (at least once) during the lab.
 But you should probably know the long-term goal too: each partner should participate in both roles in approximately equal parts over the course of the assignment.
 We realize it is not possible to equally split time in every lab perfectly, but it is worth trying, and it is possible to make up for unequal splits in future labs.
 We trust you will try to meet this goal.
 Thanks!

 **PLEASE MAKE SURE YOU TRADE CONTACT INFORMATION WITH YOUR LAB PARTNER!
 This means emails, phone numbers, online chat handles, or whatever is necessary to continue working together when you are working remotely (like, say, if one of you goes home for the weekend).**